 The Group provides competitive remuneration packages to employees to ensure that the Group can attract and retain the best talents.
 The remuneration package is determined based on salary level of labour market in related fields and professions, responsibility and complexity of the job, and appraisal result of the employee.
 The Group also commits to contribute social securities, such as medical insurance, pension etc., for its employees based on the requirements of local regulations.
-In addition, the employees are entitled to annual leaves, maternity leaves and marriage leaves as well as other occasion leaves according to the Labour Law of the PRC.
+In addition, the employees are entitled to annual leaves, maternity leaves and marriage leaves as well as other occasion leaves according to the Labor Law of the PRC.

 The Group strictly adheres to all applicable labour laws and regulations in the PRC and Hong Kong.
-No violation was recorded for the year end 31 December 2022.
+No violation was recorded during the Reporting Year.

-Health and Safety
+B.2 Health and Safety